Jamb Saw - Undercut Doors, Casing & Trim

 Locating Jamb Saws?

 Nowadays powered jamb saws can be rented for about twenty dollars per day from most major tool rental centers.
-If you’re faced with just a few door casings one could always buy the hand saw that sells for around $15.00 at the big box stores.
-Shown is a Kobalt product sold at Lowes
+If you’re faced with just a few door casings one could always buy the hand saw that sells for around $15.00 online.
+Shown is a QEP product many professionals use for smaller jobs.

 Why Not Use A Multifunction Tool?